Table of Contents

 Is the company still registered with ASIC?

-One of the first things to check before knowing how to sue a company, is the free ASIC Connect site, to see if the company is still registered.
+When thinking about how to sue a company, one of the first things to check before knowing how to sue a company, is the free ASIC Connect site, to see if the company is still registered.
 Sometimes when a debtor company owes a lot of money to a creditor (or creditors) then its directors attempt to simply deregister the company.

 The ASIC Connect site is a good first base, however it is worth paying a few dollars and obtaining a current extract from ASIC.